Selections from the “B-C-E Collection”

 Ex Errett Bishop Collection.

 Sev.
-Alex. (and Julia Mamaea) were killed by the army and replaced (see Maximinus, below), reportedly in retaliation for having made peace with the Germans at the last moment, after preparing for battle.
+Alex. and his mother Julia Mamaea were killed by the army a year or two later, reportedly in retaliation for having made peace with the Germans at the last moment, after preparing for battle.
 (Loot and plunder, it must be remembered, were a significant incentive to attack & source of income for the soldiers.
 The sudden peace may have been felt as a personal loss by the Legions.)

 Julia Mamaea.
 Alexandria, 235 CE.
 Germanic Captives.